There are three ways to get from Bangkok to Chiang Rai:

 Bangkok Northern Bus Terminal

-Budsarakham Tour, Bangkok Busline, and Siam First bus services to Chiang Rai depart from Bangkok’s Northern Bus Terminal.
+Budsarakham Tour and Bangkok Busline bus services to Chiang Rai depart from Bangkok’s Northern Bus Terminal.

 Chiang Rai Bus Station

-Public bus services from Bangkok to Chiang Rai terminate at Bus Terminal 2 in Chiang Rai.
+Public bus services from Bangkok to Chiang Rai terminate at Chiang Rai Bus Terminal 2.

 About Wat Huay Pla Kang